-Limited amounts of data may be captured in a topologically structured form, using one of many defacto formats, such as the widely used GIMMS segment format23.
+Limited amounts of data may be captured in a topologically structured form, using one of many de-facto formats, such as the widely used GIMMS segment format (Waugh and McCalden, 1983).
 These stipulate that lines should not cross except at junction points, called nodes.
 The user explicitly has to input these nodes and the codes for the hierarchy of areal objects to the left and right of boundary lines.
-This places an unnecessary burden on the user to ease computer processing.
-It is error-prone and contradicts the requirement for user friendliness in human-computer interaction.
+This places an unnecessary burden on the user in order to ease computer processing.
+It is error prone and contradicts the requirement for user friendliness in human-computer interaction.
 Moreover, it greatly increases the cost of bulk data capture.

-Consequently, large-scale analogue-to-digital conversion of maps relies either on raster or video scanning or the digitizing of only the point, line and text features in a relatively free format, which need not conform to topologic standards.
-This approach to vector digitizing produces a feature-based, rather than an object-based, data model.
+Consequently, large scale analog to digital conversion of maps rely either on raster or video scanning or the digitising of only the point, line and text features in a relatively free format, which need not conform to topologic standards.
+This approach to vector digitising produces a feature-, rather than an object-, based data model.
 In an object recording model all information pertaining to some object of interest, such as an individual address or highway, may be retrieved in a systematic and complete manner.
-For example, it would be possible to retrieve by name the complete set of boundaries of an areal object with all the detached parts and/or holes within it^{43-45} .
+For example, it would be possible to retrieve by name the complete set of boundaries of an areal object, with all the detached parts and/or holes within it (Mitchell et al, 1977; Wade et al, 1986; Kirby et al, 1989).
 In a feature-based model this information is associated with fragmented features, which are scattered within the database, and may remain implicit.